servalproject/batphone/CURRENT-RELEASE.md

    or using earphones.
 Audio latency (delay) might exceed one second in some situations.

- * Every time a new MeshMS message is added to a thread, the size of the message transmitted by Rhizome increases, because it re-transmits all the prior messages in the same thread.
+ * Every time a new [MeshMS][] message is added to a thread, the size of the payload transmitted by [Rhizome][] increases, because it re-transmits all the prior messages in the same thread.
 So every message thread will consume more network bandwidth and SD Card space as it grows -- see [serval-dna issue #28][].
 This can be worked around by deleting the Rhizome database as